Difference between boiler feed tank and condensate pump

 Condensate Receiver Tank and Pump

-A condensate receiver is a small tank with low water volume that works remarkably similarly to a sump pump.
+A condensate receiver is a small tank with a low water volume that works much like a sump pump.
 There is a float and switch assembly that operates a pump motor to pump the water into the boiler when the water level rises enough to activate the float switch.
-They are used when returns cannot be piped back to the boiler. or the condensate is below the bottom of the boiler.
-Another use is when you do not have the proper "B" dimension which is 30" per pound of pressure on the system between the lowest steam carrying main and the boiler water level.
+They are used when returns cannot be piped back to the boiler, or the condensate is below the bottom of the boiler.
+Another use is when you do not have the proper "B" dimension, which is 30" per pound of pressure on the system between the lowest steam carrying main and the boiler water level.
 The downside of this is that the pump will pump water into the boiler, whether the boiler actually needs it or not.
 This may cause the boiler to overfill or worse.
-Yet, the boiler may reach a low water condition, and the pump does not have enough water to bring the boiler's water level to a proper operating level.
+Yet the boiler may reach a low-water condition, and the pump may not have enough water to raise the boiler's water level to a proper operating level.
 The Makeup water is added to the boiler when using a condensate receiver, which is not beneficial for the boiler.

 Shipco Condensate Pump